frequency-chain/docs/pages/Basics/Schemas.md

 # What is a Schema?

-Frequency is a data-distribution blockchain that uses Schemas define the flow of data across different channels.
+Frequency is a data-distribution blockchain that uses Schemas to define the flow of data across different channels.

-Schemas are registered data structures that define the format and how message payloads are stored and how the consumers can parse the message.
+Schemas are registered data structures that define the both format and how message payloads are stored.
-This ensures message correctness, validity, extensibility, and interoperability between services.
+Consumers can use the Schema to properly retrieve and parse the message data.
-This allows Frequency to support a variety of message types and enforce communication protocol between network and service participants.
+This ensures message correctness, validity, extensibility, and interoperability between services, allowing Frequency to support a variety of message types and enforce communication protocol between network and service participants.

 Schemas are immutable; once created, they cannot be changed.
-Schema immutability removes evolving data structures and relies on new schemas for updates to simplify upgrades.
+Schema immutability removes evolving data structures and relies on new Schemas for updates to simplify upgrades.

 ## Schema Registry
-The `Schema Registry` is the on-chain repository for schemas, allowing participants of the network to flexibly interact with and exchange messages without the challenge of managing unknown schema types.
+The `Schema Registry` is the on-chain repository for Schemas, allowing participants of the network to flexibly interact with and exchange messages without the challenge of managing unknown Schema types.
-The unique identification of schemas on Frequency is a `SchemaId` that is set when the schema is created.
+The unique identification of Schemas on Frequency is a `SchemaId` that is set when the Schema is created.

 ## Properties of Schemas
 ### Models